This is a guest post by Manju of Mangolift.com

-A study done in a lab showed that sulforaphane reduces the amount of skin cells destroyed by UV light by as much as 29%, and the protection lasts for up to two days.
+A study done in a lab showed that sulforaphane reduces the number of skin cells destroyed by UV light by as much as 29%, and the protection lasts for up to two days.
 The study also showed evidence that sulforaphane helps in maintaining optimal skin Collagen levels3.

 IN A NUTSHELL

-Broccoli is not only an excellent source of minerals, vitamins, and carotenoids that are crucial in preserving a healthy skin, but it also contains sulforaphane, which can help prevent sunburn and skin cancer.
+Broccoli is not only an excellent source of minerals, vitamins, and carotenoids that are crucial in preserving healthy skin, but it also contains sulforaphane, which can help prevent sunburn and skin cancer.

 The reason dark chocolate is included on this list and not regular chocolate is the fact the dark chocolate contains more cocoa in it.
 This does wonders for the skin.